The Beginning

 PRE-PROJECT PHASE: The Genesis of Ideas

-We began the MCP well before the concept of mega-cities as was widely recognized.
+We began the MCP well before the concept of mega-cities was widely recognized.
 The UN, one of the first institutions to use the concept, was using a definition of 4 million in its data collection.

 Many national and local policymakers as late as 1986 were in denial about the concentration of world population in urban areas, had extremely negative reactions to the word, mega-cities and believed that cities with populations over a million would implode before the year 2000.

-To learn more about attempts to limit urban growth, click here (article by Schearer and Perlman for Barcelona UN meeting)
+To learn more about attempts to limit urban growth, click here (article by Schearer and Perlman for Barcelona UN meeting).

 PHASE I: NETWORK BUILDING (1986-88)